luism-s/luism-s.github.io/curriculum.md

 While working at Brief I developed both single pages and WordPress websites with custom themes with simple to advanced backend functionalities.

+* Developed projects in Wordpress and in micro-framework (Slim, Lumen)
 * Introduced the usage of the Twig template engine in Wordpress theme development, using the [Timber](https://timber.github.io/docs/) plugin.
 * Contributed with a WordPress starter theme adapted from Sage v8.5 with Twig integration.